JDLabOrg/IUManual-EN/007_03_widget_programming.rst

 .. image:: resource_new/form.png

-Form widget is a container for programming widgets which is generated to <form> tag.
+Form widget is a container for programming widgets which is generated to :code:`<form>` tag.
 If you want to use programming widgets, you must to add Form widget in your project.